ChitrakCDB/Array-and-pointers/README.md

 mystrncpy copies n characters of source string to destination.
 It does this by copying or overwriting one character a time from source to destination and keeps track of count n.
 When source is exhausted or n characters are copied, it checks if there further characters in destination, if it exists, it goes past them without over-writing and then closes the string by 0.

+ strend returns 1 if string t occurs at the end of the string s:
+The primary part of this program is the strend function, which takes two character pointers, s and t.
+It calculates the length of t and stores in the variable len.
+And then, we back off till the last characters in both s and t.
+And then we look for the match from the end.
+This is checked in this while loop.
+While the len is > 0, check if s and t are same and back off one character at a time.
+If the string t exhausts, that is, it’s length, len becomes 0, then we known that string t occurs at the end of string s and we return 1.
+Otherwise, we return 0.

 mystrncat, takes three arguments, str1, str2 and dest.
 It concatenates n characters from str2 to str1 into a new string dest.
 It does this by copying all characters from str1 to dest and then keeps a track of count n, and copies n characters of str2 to dest.
 After copying n characters, it closes the dest string by 0 character.

 mystrncmp, compares the lhs string with rhs string.
 It compares one character at a time and as long as both characters are same, it keeps going and if the lhs is exhaused before n characters are compared, it means we still satisfy the criteria and we return 0.
 Otherwise, it returns the difference between lhs character and rhs character, which will be 0 if they are equal, negative if lhs is smaller than rhs or positive value if lhs is greater than rhs.